DanielDev1985/G8MKLocalSearch/README.md

 Require the MapKit and CoreLocation framework.

-Change your deployment target for switch between iOS5 and iOS>=6
+Change your deployment target for switch between the iOS versions.

 Usage